 Things got even worse after Pierre’s tragic death in 1906.
-First, newspapers invented many conspiracy theories surrounding his death (in fact, he was just jaywalking and got hit by a passing coach) and in 1911 a real tabloid horror story started when the romantic relationship between Maria Skłodowska-Curie and renowned scientist Pierre Langevin was revealed.
+First, newspapers invented many conspiracy theories surrounding his death (in fact, he was just jaywalking and got hit by a passing coach), and in 1911, a real tabloid horror story started when a romantic relationship between Maria Skłodowska-Curie and the renowned scientist Pierre Langevin was revealed.
 He was formally married but was estranged from his wife, which didn’t discourage all sort of scandal sheets and gossip rags from accusing Maria of all the wrongdoing of the world.
 It’s not hard to imagine what being the star of a moral scandal meant to a studious introvert.
 She managed to get through it thanks to her friends and family, but always referred to it as one of the heaviest blows she received.

 But eventually, Maria Skłodowska-Curie managed to turn her unwanted popularity into things she actually wanted.
-In the beginning of the 1920s the continuation of her studies required at least 1 gram of pure radium, worth approximately $100,000 and there was no way Maria or the Radium Institute she ran in Paris could afford it.
+In the beginning of the 1920s, the continuation of her studies required at least one gram of pure radium, worth approximately $100,000, and there was no way Maria or the Radium Institute she ran in Paris could afford it.
 Looking for sponsors, she teamed up with Mary Matt Meloney, an influential American journalist.
 She organised a fundraising campaign amongst America’s rich but also took care of curating Maria Skłodowska-Curie’s public image in the US.

 Albert Einstein summed up Skłodowska-Curie’s struggles with popularity best:

-Marie Curie is of all celebrated beings, the only one whom fame has not corrupted.
+Marie Curie is, of all celebrated beings, the only one whom fame has not corrupted.

 Lesson 5: Immigrants can be heroes

-In the beginning of 1914 she presented to the French government a precise plan for creating mobile radiological laboratories and training technicians and doctors.
+In the beginning of 1914, she presented the French government with a precise plan for creating mobile radiological laboratories and training technicians and doctors.
 Her idea was accepted, and she personally started training personnel and devoting all her time and assets to the development of field medicine.
-By the end of war she had 300 mobile radiological laboratories up and running, with every one of them having conducted a few thousand examinations.
+By the end of war, she had 300 mobile radiological laboratories up and running, with every one of them having conducted a few thousand examinations.
 Thus, after the Treaty of Versailles, she became a French national hero.

-Believe it or not, but French people laugh out loud when someone says she was Polish and vice versa.
+Believe it or not, some French people laugh out loud when someone says she was Polish and vice versa.
 The debate on her nationality is a friendly but never-ending struggle between the two nations.

 Maria Skłodowska-Curie’s indomitable spirit, her courage and her vital contribution to the development of science and struggle for gender equality in every sphere of life can never be overstated.
 Let her inspire us, in her words, to:

-Endlessly push back the limits of knowledge, to track down the secrets of matter and life without any preconceived idea of the eventual consequences (…) to be among those who, just like Pasteur, irresistibly believe that science and peace will triumph over ignorance and war
+Endlessly push back the limits of knowledge, to track down the secrets of matter and life without any preconceived idea of the eventual consequences (…) to be among those who, just like Pasteur, irresistibly believe that science and peace will triumph over ignorance and war.

-Sources: 'Maria Skłodowska-Curie' by Francoise Giroud, 'Marie Curie' by Laurent Lemire, Autobiografia.
-Wspomnienia o Piotrze Curie by Maria Skłodowska-Curie.
+Sources: 'Maria Skłodowska-Curie' by Francoise Giroud, 'Marie Curie' by Laurent Lemire, ‘Autobiografia: Wspomnienia o Piotrze Curie’ by Maria Skłodowska-Curie.